It Had to Be You

 “Fortune Hunter is a light-hearted, delicious Regency romp that tickles the reader’s funny bone.”- Romantic Times

-An attempt on her life forces Catherine Amberly to flee her manor house for the role of cabin boy on a ship bound for the Caribbean.
-But the threats she thought left behind follow her into the heat of the tropics, and soon she faces a more potent danger in the form of Ransom Duprey.
+Danger forces Catherine Amberly to disguise herself as a cabin boy on a privateer bound for the Caribbean.
+But the threats she left behind follow her into the heat of the tropics, where she must face her feelings for Captain Ransom Duprey.

 "This is a fun-filled adventure with pirates, villains, lords and ladies, suspense, romance, and much more." - Bookbug